orbitbot/misbehave/utils/README.md

 **`overwrite(closing, prefix, selected, suffix)`**

-If a closing character is typed directly before the identical character, overwrite the character instead of adding a new one.
+If a closing character is typed directly before an identical character, overwrite the character instead of adding a new one.

 ```
 function(><)